How to Master DBT’s TIPP Skills EASILY

 What I like to do is wear my smartwatch and check what my heart rate is before I start.

-I build it up to 150 or 160 BPM so I really know I’m working.
-I let it settle at that for a few seconds, slow down again for a bit and then build it back up again to 160.
+I build it up to 150 or 160 BPM so I know I’m working.
+I let it settle at that for a few seconds, slow down again for a bit and then build it back up to 160.

 Cool.
 So you’re sweating now, right?
 It’s time to BREATHE!